AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/product.md

 ---
 title: product
-description: Customize the products in the Adobe Commerce Admin Panel
+description: Customize the products pages in the Adobe Commerce Admin.
 ---

 # product